celsiusnarhwal/3515.games/docs/games/cah.md

 ---
-icon: fontawesome/solid/face-smile-horns
+icon: fontawesome/solid/pencil
 hide:
     - next
 ---

-# Cards Against Humanity :fontawesome-solid-face-smile-horns:
+# Cards Against Humanity :fontawesome-solid-pencil:

 Cards Against Humanity is a card game where you earn points by being funny.
 Every round, you're given fill-in-the-blank prompt called a black card, which you get to complete using the words on any of the white cards you happen to be